johnhenry/antisocial-network/docs/hashtags.md

 #tl&name=time
 ```

-### Available tools
+### Available Tools

-- time -- gets current time base on UTC timezone
+- time -- gets the current time based on the UTC timezone
-- weather -- gets the current weather based on longitude and lattitude
+- weather -- gets the current weather based on longitude and latitude
-- javascript -- runs javascript
+- javascript -- runs JavaScript
-- subtraction -- subtracts two numbers. (used primarily as a guide for creating new tools)
+- subtraction -- subtracts two numbers (used primarily as a guide for creating new tools)